jsirex/biome/components/bintray-publish/README.md

 # Bintray Artifact Publishing

-There is one type of artifact currently published to the Habitat Bintray
+There is one type of artifact currently published to the Biome Bintray
-account: a simple platform-native archive containing a `hab` CLI binary.
+account: a simple platform-native archive containing a `bio` CLI binary.
 At present, only 64-bit Linux and 64-bit Mac binaries are being produced and published and more target platforms may be added in the future.